Azure/azure-powershell/src/Storage/Storage.Management/help/Copy-AzStorageBlob.md

 ```

 ## DESCRIPTION
 The **Copy-AzStorageBlob** cmdlet copies a blob synchronously, currently only support block blob.
+This will create any missing parent folders in the DestBlob parameter.

 ## EXAMPLES